Nell Jackson

-Nell C. Jackson (July 1, 1929 – April 1, 1988) was an Olympic sprinter and track coach.
+Nell Cecelia Jackson (July 1, 1929 – April 1, 1988) was an Olympic sprinter and track coach.
 In 1956, she was the first African-American be named head coach of the U.S. Olympic Women's Track and Field Team.
 She also served as the head coach in the 1972 Olympic Games.
 Nell was a member of Alpha Kappa Alpha sorority.

 Early life

-Nell Jackson was born in Athens, Georgia, to Burnette L. Jackson and Wilhemina G. Jackson, and was the only daughter of three children.
+Nell Jackson was born in Athens, Georgia, to Burnette L. Jackson Sr. and Wilhemina G. Jackson, and was the only daughter of three children.
+Her two brothers were Burnette L. Jackson Jr. and Thomas O. Jackson.

 Education

-Jackson earned her college degree from Tuskegee Institute in 1951, a master's degree from Springfield College in 1953, and a Ph.D. at the University of Iowa in 1962.
+Jackson earned her Bachelor of Science degree in physical education from Tuskegee University in 1951, and a Master of Science degree in physical education from Springfield College in 1953.
+In 1955, Jackson participated in a summer study at the University of Oslo, Norway.
+Jackson earned a Doctor of Philosophy degree in physical education at the University of Iowa in 1962.

 Athletics

 In 1944, at the age of 15, Jackson competed in the US national championships.
 In 1945, she competed in the AAU indoor and outdoor championships, placing second each time to Stella Walsh in the 200 meters.

 While she attended Tuskegee Institute, she was a member of the 1948 US Olympic team.
 Led by Tuskegee's Hall of Fame head football coach Cleveland Abbott, Jackson won two national collegiate titles in 1950, in the 200 meters and the 400 meter relay.
 She competed at the 1951 Pan-American Games, placing second in the 200 meters and first as a member of the US 400 meter relay team.

 Jackson set the American record for 200 meters in August 1949, running 24.2 seconds.

 Jackson was inducted into the US National Track and Field Hall of Fame in 1989, a year after she died in Vestal, New York.